 Types of Dentures

-There are several types of dentures that Lexington KY dentist Dr. Freano offers.
-He will assess your condition during a comprehensive exam, discuss your personal concerns and help you choose the type of denture that is right for you.
+There are several types of dentures that your Lexington KY dentist, Dr. Freano, offers.
+He will assess your condition during a comprehensive exam, discuss your personal concerns, and help you choose the type of denture that is right for you.

-Partial Denture: similar to a dental bridge, a partial denture replaces several missing teeth.
+Partial Denture: Similar to a dental bridge, a partial denture replaces several missing teeth.
 This restoration is best used to replace consecutive lost teeth.
 Your remaining teeth will not be affected.

 Learn more about dental implants vs. dentures.